Listen To Bedrock

 Hospital Radio in East London / South Essex started off as separate Hospital Radio Stations, covering multiple hospitals.

-On 14th February 1964, Warley Hospital Radio service was started by members of an Amateur Film Group, Initially starting with pre-recorded programmes.
+On February 14, 1964, the Warley Hospital Radio service was started by members of an Amateur Film Group, initially with pre-recorded programs.

 The station became known as Harold Wood Radio, where the secretary of Harold Wood Hospital gave the station use of rooms located in an underused recreation hall, with cables run from the hall to the wards.

-Harold Wood Radio closed 2002 to form Bedrock.
+After a long and successful run, Harold Wood Radio closed in 2002 to officially form Bedrock Radio.

-On 7th April 1969 Radio Rush Green, was founded by Brian Lister, with studios located in the porters lodge on the grounds of Rush Green Hospital on Dagenham Road.
+On April 7, 1969, Radio Rush Green was founded by Brian Lister, with studios located in the porters’ lodge on the grounds of Rush Green Hospital on Dagenham Road.

-The service broadcast a range of programs and featured local news updates, plus a regular Sunday request show.
+The station became a vital part of the hospital, broadcasting a range of programs that included local news updates and a popular regular Sunday request show.

-Radio Rush Green closed on 19th October 1985, relaunching as Hospital Radio 174 which broadcast to both Oldchurch and Rush Green Hospitals.
+On October 19, 1985, Radio Rush Green closed and relaunched as Hospital Radio 174, which began broadcasting to both Oldchurch and Rush Green Hospitals.

-In 1985 permission was given from the Rush Green hospital managers to link the radio service from Radio Rush Green to the neighbouring Oldchurch Hospital.
+In 1985, permission was granted from the Rush Green Hospital managers to link the radio service from Radio Rush Green to the neighbouring Oldchurch Hospital.

-Hospital Radio 174 launched on 20th October 1985, replacing Radio Rush Green serving two hospital.
-The studios remained at the Porters Lodge at Rush Green Hospital, this was achieved using a telephone landline to connect to the bedside radio system at Oldchurch.
+On October 20, 1985, Hospital Radio 174 officially launched, serving both hospitals.
+The studios remained at the Porters Lodge at Rush Green Hospital, with a telephone landline connecting the broadcast to Oldchurch’s bedside radio system.

-In the mid 80s, Radio 174 twinned with Krankenhausfunk, Witten (Germany) with visits taking place between volunteers of both hospital radio services to learn more about each other’s services.
+In the mid-1980s, Radio 174 also twinned with Krankenhausfunk, Witten (Germany) as part of a town twinning arrangement.
+Volunteers from both stations exchanged visits to learn more about each other’s services.
 The visits started as part of Barking and Dagenham councils town twinning arrangements with Witten, which is now one of the oldest town twinning arrangements.

 Hospital Radio 174 closed at the end of 1996, to form Oldchurch Radio.